wifiphisher/wifiphisher/README.md

 ## Usage

-Run the tool by hitting `python bin/wifiphisher`.
+Install the tool by hitting `python setup.py install`.

+Run the tool by typing `wifiphisher` afterwards.

 Following are some common options along with their descriptions: